nlcodes/ether32_hal/hal/readme.txt

     void hal_timer_interrupt_reset();

-  Change delay timing initially set with hal_timer_interrupt_init() Takes argument for delay time in ms
+  Change delay timing initially set with hal_timer_interrupt_init() Takes argument for delay time in ns
-    void hal_timer_interrupt_change_delay(uint16_t delay_ms);
+    void hal_timer_interrupt_change_delay(uint16_t delay_ns);

   EXAMPLE USAGE:
-    An example how one might use a timer interrupt delay in code using these functions would be to make sure interrupts are initialized call the reset function (if used already),
+    An example how one might use a timer interrupt delay in code using these functions would be to make sure interrupts are initialized
+    call the reset function (if used already),
     Set a delay time you would like to use, and then use an empty body while loop for instance to check if